 1- Vancouver, British Columbia: The Rain Capital of Canada

 If you’re interested in Vancouver’s rainfall statistics, you’ll be glad that the city is well-known for its rainy weather.
-Vancouver experiences a significant amount of rainfall throughout the year, with certain months being particularly rainy.
+Vancouver experiences significant rainfall throughout the year, with certain months being stormy.

 It is worth noting that rainfall distribution can vary from year to year.
 Some years may see above-average precipitation levels, while others may experience drier conditions.
 However, overall, Vancouver remains a relatively wet city throughout the year.